Skip to contents

 demo_domains_file <- system.file("inputs/domain_list_demo.csv", package = "browseMetadata")

-browseMetadata(json_file = new_json_file)
+browse_metadata(json_file = new_json_file)

-mapMetadata(json_file = new_json_file, domain_file = demo_domains_file)
+map_metadata(json_file = new_json_file, domain_file = demo_domains_file)

 Currently, the recommended way of retrieving these metadata JSON files is to download them from Metadata Catalogue.
 Navigate to the Data Model page of interest and use the drop down button to select the JSON format to download.